-Each spring, the Peauxdunque Review invites submissions to the Words and Music Writing Competition, a writing contest in poetry, fiction, creative nonfiction, public high school short story, and “Beyond the Bars” (a multi-genre competition for incarcerated juveniles), associated with the Words and Music writers’ conference in New Orleans, Louisiana, November 21-24, 2019.
-Winners in the poetry, fiction, and creative nonfiction categories receive $1,000 plus admission to all Words and Music conference events.
+Each Spring, the Peauxdunque Review invites submissions to the Words and Music Writing Competition, a writing competition in poetry, fiction, creative nonfiction, public high school short story, and “Beyond the Bars” (a multi-genre competition for incarcerated juveniles), associated with the Words and Music writers' conference taking place in November each year.
+Winners in the poetry, fiction, and creative nonfiction categories receive $750 plus admission to all Words and Music conference events.
 Public High School Short Story winners receive $500 plus admission to all Words and Music conference events.
-First runners-up in the poetry, fiction, creative nonfiction, and public high school short story categories receive admission to all conference events.
+First runners-up in the poetry, fiction, creative nonfiction, and public high school short story categories receive admission to all conference events (except for manuscript reviews, which may be paid for separately).
 The winner of the Beyond the Bars category will receive $500.
-Finalists in all categories receive half-off all conference events.
+Honorable Mentions in all categories receive half-off all conference events.
 Winners in all categories will be published in a subsequent issue of the Peauxdunque Review, and all runners-up, finalists, and all entrants will be considered for publication.

 Prose entries must be double-spaced and no longer than 7500 words.
 Poetry entries may be no longer than five pages, comprised of either one poem or up to five, with no more than one poem per page (that is, a poetry entry may be one five-page poem or five one-page poems or anything in between, but may not be, for example, ten half-page poems).
 Work must be previously unpublished.
 Simultaneous submissions are fine assuming you inform us of acceptance elsewhere.

-• Include a cover letter listing your name, address, e-mail address and/or telephone number, and the title of each submitted work.
-(Please use the “Cover Letter” form field in Submittable; do not include the cover letter as part of your uploaded document.)
-Cover letters for entry into the public high school submission category must also include the name of the student’s high school and the name and e-mail address of the sponsoring English or creative writing teacher.
-Cover letters for entrants into the Beyond the Bars category must indicate the name of the entrant’s facility where they are incarcerated, age as of January 1, 2019, and name and email address of sponsoring educator (counselor, teacher, etc.).
+- Include a cover letter listing your name, address, e-mail address and/or telephone number, and the title of each submitted work.
+(Please use the "Cover Letter" form field in Submittable; do not include the cover letter as part of your uploaded document.)
+Cover letters for entry into the public high school submission category must also include the name of the student's high school.
+Cover letters for entrants into the Beyond the Bars category must indicate the name of the entrant’s facility where they are incarcerated, age as of January 1, 2021, and name and email address of sponsoring educator (counselor, teacher, etc.).

-• Upload your entry.
+- Upload your entry.
 Each prose piece constitutes one single entry, requiring one entry fee.
 Any additional prose entry requires an additional submission and entry fee.
-There is no limit to the amount of entries per author.
+There is no limit to the amount of entries per author, except in the Beyond the Bars category.
 One poetry entry constitutes up to five pages of poetry (one poem up to five pages, or up to five separate poems, no more than one poem per page).
 The Beyond the Bars category is open to any genre (poetry, short story, or creative nonfiction, subject to the word limits or page limits listed above), but is limited to one entry per person.

 Judges will select winners from a group of finalists chosen by Peauxdunque Review editors.
 All manuscripts, whether selected as finalists or not, are considered for publication.

-Notice: We do not accept paper contest submissions.
+Notice: We do not accept paper competition submissions.